hemanth346/number-recognizer/README.md

 ## **Limitations**:
-  - Model has to classify the image into one of the 10 labels.
-Unlike modern object detection models where weightage is given for no objectess as well.
+  - Model has to classify the image/ROI into one of the 10 labels, unlike modern object detection models where weightage is given for no object.

-  - The model doesn't account for the order takes all blobs in the image and predict some number for it.
+  - The model doesn't account for the order, takes all blobs in the image and predict some number for it.
     - High chances are false positives due to this

-  - Single ROI can contain multiple digits in it which will fail the model utterly
+  - Single ROI can contain multiple digits in it which will fail, since we are predicting single digit

-  - Current pipeline fails in many scenarios where the input image has lot of frames.
+  - Current pipeline fails in many scenarios where the input image has lot of noise.
 Preprocessing pipeline has to be tuned based on requirements.